lapanti/ts-react-boilerplate/docs/COMPONENTS.md

     readonly text: string;
 }
 ```
-we define an [interface](https://www.typescriptlang.org/docs/handbook/interfaces.html) to denote the [properties](https://facebook.github.io/react/docs/components-and-props.html) our [component](https://facebook.github.io/react/docs/components-and-props.html) accepts (and in this case needs). `click()` defines a function, which will be known as `click` inside our `Button` and as we have only defined that it takes no arguments, we also tell the compiler that we don't care if it returns anything, just that it can be called. `readonly text: string` on the other hand defines a [readonly](https://basarat.gitbooks.io/typescript/docs/types/readonly.html) (*an immutable property*) called `text` inside our `Button`, that is of the type [string](https://www.typescriptlang.org/docs/handbook/basic-types.html).
+we define an [interface](https://www.typescriptlang.org/docs/handbook/interfaces.html) to denote the [properties](https://facebook.github.io/react/docs/components-and-props.html) (*or props for short*) our **component** accepts (*and in this case needs*). `click()` defines a function, which will be known as `click` inside our `Button` and as we have only defined that it takes no arguments, we also tell the compiler that we don't care if it returns anything, just that it can be called. `readonly text: string` on the other hand defines a [readonly](https://basarat.gitbooks.io/typescript/docs/types/readonly.html) (*an immutable property*) called `text` inside our `Button`, that is of the type [string](https://www.typescriptlang.org/docs/handbook/basic-types.html).
-> [Interfaces](https://www.typescriptlang.org/docs/handbook/interfaces.html) are shapes we define, meaning that we do not care what the actual implementation is, just that it has those types of values with those names.
+> **Interfaces** are shapes we define, meaning that we do not care what the actual implementation is, just that it has those types of values with those names.
 They cannot be instantiated as such and thus cannot contain default values like [classes](https://www.typescriptlang.org/docs/handbook/classes.html).

 ---